batou069/brain/AIvault/1000_worksheets/Tree-Based Boosting Algorithms.md

 _Extreme Gradient Boosting is an advanced implementation of the Gradient Boosting.
 This algorithm is designed to “push the extreme of the computation limits of machines to provide a scalable , portable and accurate library.”.
 Moreover, It includes a variety of regularization which reduces overfitting and improves overall performance._

 **Parallel Processing**
+    Z1 = np.dot(W1, X) + b1
+    A1 = relu(Z1)  # Use ReLU for the hidden layer
+    Z2 = np.dot(W2, A1) + b2
+    A2 = sigmoid(Z2) # Use Sigmoid for the binary output

+    cache = {"Z1": Z1, "A1": A1, "Z2": Z2, "A2": A2}
+    return A2, cache
 Xgboost doesn’t run multiple trees in parallel like you noted, you need predictions after each tree to update gradients.

 The parallelisation happens during the construction of each trees, at a very low level.
 Each independent branches of the tree are trained separately.

 ## Finding Best Split

 The key challenge in training a GBDT is the process of finding the best split for each leaf.
 When naively done, this step requires the algorithm to go through every feature of every data point.
-The computational complexity is thus O(n{data}n{features}).
+The computational complexity is thus $O(n\{data\}n\{features\})$.

 **Histogram-based methods** Often, small changes in the split don’t make much of a difference in the performance of the tree.
 Histogram-based methods take advantage of this fact by grouping features into a set of bins and perform splitting on the bins instead of the features.
 This is equivalent to sub-sampling the number of splits that the model evaluates.
-Since the features can be binned before building each tree, this method can greatly speed up training, reducing the computational complexity to O(n{data}n{bins}).
+Since the features can be binned before building each tree, this method can greatly speed up training, reducing the computational complexity to $O(n\{data\}n\{bins\})$.

 ## Pros of XGB: